adrianalfonso2/task-manager-app/README.md

 ### State Management

-The app uses React's Context API for global state management:
+This Task Manager app uses React's Context API for global state management:

+- **TaskContext**:
-- **TaskContext**: Handles all task-related operations
+  -Handles all task-related operations
   - Stores the task list with completion status
   - Provides methods for adding, updating, and deleting tasks
   - Manages task filtering and sorting

+- **ThemeContext**:
-- **ThemeContext**: Controls the app's visual appearance
+  -Controls the app's visual appearance
   - Manages light/dark theme toggling
   - Provides themed styles to all components
   - Adapts to system preferences